imatix/gsl/README.txt

 This form of GSL is useful for two reasons.
 Firstly it makes for shorter and easier-to-read code, when the location of the attribute is not in question.
 Secondly it allows the value to be inherited from outer to inner scopes.

 Notice that the above example contains some ambiguity: does `name` refer to an attribute `name` or a scope `name'?
 GSL searches first scopes then attributes within scopes to find a match.
-If you wish to match only an attribute then use the alternative form:
+If you wish to match only an attribute, then use the alternative form:

     echo .name